 Speeding accidents are one of the more severe types of car accidents.
 Compared to a minor fender bender or a parking lot accident, these accidents involve a vehicle that is violating the law and moving with excessive force.
 Modern motor vehicles are as safe as they have ever been, but the forces of nature always win in the end.

 One thing is for certain, and that is that you deserve to be compensated for your injuries after a speeding accident in Portland, OR.
-The Portland car accident lawyers with Tillmann law are some of the most well-regarded in the area.
+The Portland car accident lawyers with Tillmann Law Personal Injury Lawyers are some of the most well-regarded in the area.
 Members of our legal team have been recognized as Super Lawyers by Super Lawyers Magazine and Top 100 Trial Lawyers by The National Trial Lawyers.
 If you hire us, we can help with your speeding accident claim by:

 If you’d like more information about how we can assist with your case, reach out to our law office in Portland today.
 Your initial case review is free of charge, and there are no strings attached.